Jensen895/Distributed-Systems/README/MP2_README.md

 ## Project Description
 A gossip style failure detector that monitor distributed machines and checks if they are active or failed.
+### Normal Mode
+Sets a parameter for Tfail, which is the time to determines if a node has failed if its heartbeat has not increase during the time interval.
+### Suspicion Mode
+Each node now gossips a new information called incarnation number associated with each process which can only be incremented by the node itself.
+When a node suspect some node to be failed, the node sets the process's state as Suspected, and increment its incarnation number.
+After a time interval, Tsus, if the node doesn't receive a greater incarnation number of the process with the state: Alive, it fails that process.

 ## Clone
 ```
-git clone git@gitlab.engr.illinois.edu:yy63/mp1.git
+git clone git@github.com:Jensen895/Distributed-Systems.git
 cd mp1
 ```